Pinelands Regional High School: Drama department

 Pinelands Regional's drama and theater program has been highly successful, especially in the past several years.
 In 2010, the team won 19 awards at the annual Speech and Theatre Association of New Jersey competition at Rutgers University, including 8 Governor's awards, which are the highest honors in the state to be given for education.
 In 2017, the school had been honored with the Governor's Awards in Arts Theatre Competition for the 12th year in a row.

 In 2013 Robert "Bobby" Peschko and Austin Tooker were awarded Second Place in Comedic Pairs at the annual theatre competition.
 Tooker would go on to win the Governor's Award for Best Actor in 2014.

 Cat TV

 Cat TV is Pinelands Regional's local Public-access television cable TV station sponsored by Comcast Cable.
 It is located on channel 21 for the area that the district serves.
 Most of the cast and crew is comprised of students who take the video production classes as an elective.
 The channel shows live morning announcements at 8:15 am daily, followed by a commercial or short skit made by members of the video productions class.
 Throughout the day, especially during lunch periods, other school programs or past school events are shown on the channel.
 The remainder of the time the channel broadcasts school and community events through the Infochannel program, along with a simulcast of lite-rock station WWZY.
-The communities which it serves are Little Egg Harbor, Tuckerton, Eagleswood and Bass River, New Jersey.
+The communities which it serves are Little Egg Harbor, Tuckerton, Eagleswood and Bass River township.